pacosalasv/DRH_Asset_Exchange_Studio-Support/README.md

 ---

-## Key features
+### Key Features

-- Multi-format asset import and export workflow
+- Multi-format 3D import and export from one production panel
-- Format selection for export delivery
-- Import filtering for supported formats
-- Pipeline presets for common delivery scenarios
+- Pipeline presets for 3D print, ArchViz, Marketplace, Web, Unreal, Unity, and Godot delivery
-- Output directory and source directory workflows
-- Batch-oriented asset exchange preparation
+- Batch-oriented asset exchange for repeated handoff workflows
-- Asset validation before transfer or delivery
+- Validation tools to catch issues before transfer or delivery
+- Asset inspection and round-trip checking for safer conversions
+- Directory-based import workflow with format filtering and collection routing
-- Local file and path-based workflow support
+- Marketplace and asset-library preparation workflows
-- Cleaner handoff for marketplaces, asset libraries, teams, and external tools
-- Production-friendly organization for repeated asset exchange tasks
+- Broad format coverage with platform-aware runtime handling

 ---